fde-capu/ft_transcendence/docs/checklist.md

  - [ ] If both players leave the game, the game continues?
  - [ ] Does Game History record the timestamp?
  - [ ] Ready/Unready button.
+ - [ ] Frontend could be more elegant treating requests when firuring backend is down.

 ... when entering a game, got once: